Entanglement percolation in random quantum networks: Entanglement percolation in random quantum networks

 \section{Entanglement percolation in random quantum networks}

 Entanglement percolation protocols have been extended to networks of multipartite states \cite{2010perseguers} and to networks of mixed states \cite{2009mixed}.
 Here, we analyze a still unexplored but highly relevant and realistic scenario: a random quantum network (RQN).
-In this setting, we relax the usual assumption that all initially shared quantum states are identical and instead assume a statistical distribution of the initial SCPs
+In this setting, we relax the usual assumption that all initially shared quantum states are identical and instead assume a statistical distribution of the initial SCPs.
+Such statistical distributions naturally emerge in physical systems, for example, through spatially correlated disorder driven by unitary evolution under disordered network Hamiltonians \cite{2026cirigliano}.

 Let the $k$-th edge state be $\ket{\psi_k}$, the SCP of the $k$-th edge will be $p_k = 2\lambda_2^{\psi_k}$ where $\lambda_2^{\psi_k}$ is the smallest Schmidt coefficient of the state $\ket{\psi_k}$.
-In the following, we assume that $p_k$ are randomly distributed, as illustrated in Fig. \ref{fig:random-network}.
-We stress here that such situation represents a more generic case than just having random Haar distributed states of bipartite qubit pairs \cite{whatis, 2011zyc}.
+In the following, we assume that $p_k$ are randomly distributed, as illustrated in \Cref{fig:random-network}.
+We stress here that such a situation represents a more generic case than just considering Haar-random pure states of two qubits \cite{whatis, 2011zyc}.
 Notice that Haar states are associated with a unique distribution of Schmidt coefficients \cite{1988lloyd, 1998hall}, meaning that Haar distributed states are just one particular example of all possible distributions of Schmidt coefficients.